Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 “environmentally obtained microbiota can also be very diverse and therefore play either beneficial or detrimental roles within the gut” (2018): https://sci-hub.tw/https://www.sciencedirect.com/science/article/pii/S0034528818300109

-Twin studies where one twin is healthy and the other has dysbiosis indicates an environmental source of the dysbiosis.
+Twin studies where one twin is healthy and the other has dysbiosis indicate an environmental source of the dysbiosis.
 Interesting example with Mo Farah and his twin brother.

 One of the biggest revelations is the fact that dysbiosis increases with age and is a big part of the aging process, and these “diseases of old age” can be corrected by fixing the dysbiosis.
 If eating dirt & other environmental microbes was good for you, then you’d expect to see people get healthier as they age (since they’d be collecting more and more environmental microbes), which isn’t the case. https://humanmicrobiome.info/aging/